Royal Victoria Country Park

 The Royal Victoria Country Park is a country park in Netley, Hampshire, England, by the shores of Southampton Water.
 It comprises 200 acre of mature woodland and grassy parkland, as well as a small shingle beach.

-From 1863 until 1966, the site was home to the Royal Victoria Hospital.
-The site was acquired by Hampshire County Council in 1969, who opened the park to the public in 1970.
+It was created in 1970 by Hampshire County Council, after the Royal Victoria Military Hospital that had previously occupied the site, was demolished.

 All that remains of the hospital is the chapel, which acts as a heritage centre providing history of the hospital.
 It also has a 150 ft viewing tower, providing views over the park, and across Southampton Water to Hythe, and on a clear day, as far as Southampton itself.

 The site also has a park office and tearooms.
 The building housing this was built using 100 different timbers from around the UK and British Empire.
 It was originally built in 1940 by the YMCA for entertainment, recreation and relaxation for staff and patients at the hospital.